North Carolina Surgical Errors and Medical Negligence Attorney

 Just like accident victims, people who suffer medical malpractice suddenly find themselves in the midst of a crisis.
 Instead of healing from their health problems, they are burdened with an additional injury or illness.
 How will they pay the additional medical bills?
 Patients and their families are often upset, confused and looking for answers.

 If you need representation in a medical malpractice case, it is important to choose a lawyer with significant experience in this area of law.
-Rebecca Britton has 20 years' experience with medical malpractice cases.
+Rebecca Britton has over 20 years of experience with medical malpractice cases.
 In addition, before law school she worked as a paralegal in a malpractice defense firm and worked in a hospital emergency room, so she has added insight and perspective from those experiences.
 For a free consultation with a Fayetteville medical malpractice attorney, please call Britton Law, P.A., at 910-401-3356 or contact us online.

 What Is Medical Malpractice?